astronomer/databricks-ml-example/README.md

     - **submit transition request:** Submit an approval request in MLflow to transition the model to Stage
     - **notify:** Send a Slack notification with relevant details about the model

-    Note: For this DAG we used the Databricks REST API in many places for requests to MLFlow due to there not being a Python API available for those endpionts yet.
+    Note: For this DAG we used the Databricks REST API in many places for requests to MLFlow due to there not being a Python API available for those endpoints yet.

 4. **databricks-model-serve-sagemaker-example.py** - Deploys MLflow model to Sagemaker
    - **check model info for Staging:** Checks if there is a model marked for Staging and gets it information.